On the Capacity of the Discrete Memoryless Broadcast Channel with Feedback

-The following remark is found useful in the sequel. \begin{remark} In our error analysis, only Limits \eqref{eq:E0GW} and \eqref{eq:E3GW} rely on the assumption that $(X^n, Y_1^n, Y_2^n)$ are $P_{XY_1Y_2}$-i.i.d.
+The following remark is found useful in the analysis \mw{of the feedback scheme in Appendix~\ref{eq:comerror}.} \begin{remark} In our error analysis, only Limits \eqref{eq:E0GW} and \eqref{eq:E3GW} rely on the assumption that $(X^n, Y_1^n, Y_2^n)$ are $P_{XY_1Y_2}$-i.i.d.
 It is easy to check that replacing this assumption with the more general assumptions \begin{enumerate}[(i)] \item $\Pr(X^n\in \m{T}_{\eps/8}^n(P_X)) \to 1$ as $n\to\infty$. \item $(Y_1^n,Y_2^n)$ is $P_{Y_1Y_2|X}$-independent given $X^n$. \end{enumerate} still guarantees the existence of associated parameters such that the scheme above $\eps$-achieves the region (\ref{eq:LGW_eps}).
 In particular,

 and

 for $i\in\{1,2\}$, as $n\to\infty$. \end{remark}